Last Updated on August 28, 2024 by Maged kamel

 Let us check the moment due to (-P), which will be the product of (-P)*(1+i)^n, since point B is at the right of (-P).
 For the moment, due to F, it is +F(1+i)^0; the point coincides with the force (+F).
 The sum of moments is zero. we will rearrange the terms , -P(1+i)^n +F(1+i)^0=0.

-The first solved problem, using cash flow moment.
+The first solved problem uses cash flow moment.

-This is table 4-2 for the discrete cash flow examples illustrating Equivalence from chapter 4 quoted from William G Sullivan’s book, Engineering Economy.
+Table 4-2 for the discrete cash flow examples illustrating Equivalence from chapter 4 of William G. Sullivan’s book Engineering Economy.
 We have an example for a single cash flow diagram F, with the present value P.

 The subject can be dealt with in two aspects; the first one is in borrowing ending terminology:

 The borrowed money at t=0 is P of $1000 with an upward arrow.
-The unknown is the future value which is F. The given data is the number of years for the loan, which is n=8 years, and the interest rate i=10%.
-To get the value of F in terms of P, F=P(F/P, i,n), in that expression P goes with P, so that F is equal to F on the right-hand side.
+The unknown is the future value, which is F. The given data is the number of years for the loan, n=8 years, and the interest rate i=10%.
+To get the value of F in terms of P, F=P(F/P, i,n), in that expression P goes with P, so F is equal to F on the right-hand side.
 Comma i=10% and comma n=8 where n is the number of years.

-The second solved problem, using cash flow and moment relation.
+The second problem was solved using cash flow and moment relation.

-A firm wishes to have $2143.6, eight years from now.
+A firm wishes to have $2143.6 eight years from now.
 What amount should be deposited now to provide for it?
-In this case, if the future value is inflows, then the present value is a deposit, and will be with -P, downward arrow.
+In this case, if the future value is inflows, the present value is a deposit and will be with -P, downward arrow.

-If we deal with this example from the equivalence point of view.
-What is the present Equivalence of $2143.6 received eight years from now?
+If we consider this example from the equivalence point of view, what is the present Equivalent of $2143.6 received eight years from now?

 This is the video, which has a subtitle and closed caption in English.
-This post content is covered in the video from time 9.42 to the end.
+The video covers this post’s content from 9.42 to the end.

-Please refer to this post, Introduction to Economic Equivalence if you wish to review the subject of equivalence.
+Please refer to this post, Introduction to Economic Equivalence, to review the subject of equivalence.

 The next post is 12-Solved problem-Future value for uniform series deposits.